Are you expecting twins?

 - Other unique breastfeeding positions for twins.

-You need patience and willpower when nursing twins; it’s sometimes helpful to make yourself the target of breastfeeding for three months.
+It would help if you had patience and willpower when nursing twins; it’s sometimes helpful to make yourself the target of breastfeeding for three months.
 Some days you might feel like all you do is breastfeed.
 But it will be worth it in the end!